softwareprince/egon-browser/components/brave_ads/core/internal/ml/README.md

 # ML (Machine Learning)

-This directory provides a consistent structure for implementing machine learning processes within Brave Core.
+This directory provides a consistent structure for implementing machine learning processes within EgonBrowser Core.
 The subdirectories are structured as:

 ## Pipeline

 [Pipeline](pipeline/README.md) defines the instructions for the various steps of a ML process.
-Often instructions are detailed by components loaded in from external Brave-sources.
+Often instructions are detailed by components loaded in from external EgonBrowser-sources.

 ## Data